JanEul/oldTVThingy/README.md

 # oldTVThingy
-Installation and demo video coming soon
+Installation and demo video coming soon.

 Made originally for my own personal use so exceptionally messy right now.